vinodbobate25/Imgur_Demo/README.md

 - [x] Compose State

 ## Implementations
-I have used Jetpack compose in this application .this application follows MVVM architecture along with coroutine and http dagger dependency injection library.
+I have used Jetpack compose in this application .This application follows MVVM architecture along with coroutine and http dagger dependency injection library.
 I explored use of compose states to understand how it can be used to recompose the ui on diffrent state changes.
 I used Coil library to show images in imageview.

 ## Description